- How can Alvernia students, faculty and staff participate in keeping the campus safe?

 Alvernia students, faculty, and staff have created a community where we take care of one another.
 This year will be no different in that respect.
 The success of returning to campus will be largely dependent on the campus community taking personal actions to protect themselves and others on campus.
 With that in mind, all Alvernia students, faculty and staff returning to campus are expected to adhere to the following guidelines:

-2.)
-Wear cloth face masks/coverings when inside campus buildings, including classrooms, labs, offices and other public spaces including outdoors when social distancing cannot be maintained as recommended by the Centers for Disease Control (CDC)and the Pennsylvania Department of Health;
+- Wear face masks when inside campus buildings, including classrooms, labs, offices and other public spaces as recommended by the Centers for Disease Control (CDC)and the Pennsylvania Department of Health;

-This information will be summarized in the Alvernia Wellness Pledge that will be available soon.
-Every member of the Alvernia community will be asked to review the Wellness Pledge and adhere to its guidance throughout the fall semester.
+This information is summarized in the Alvernia Wellness Compact.
+Every member of the Alvernia community will be asked to review the wellness compact and adhere to its guidance throughout the fall semester.